fluffy-critter/cohost-webring/join.md

 * Your name
 * Your website
 * Your RSS/Atom feed, if any!
+* An avatar icon/pfp (not currently supported but I will add that in at some point)

 After you’re approved, you’ll need to add the webring code to your website: